 So…

-This list offers 7 must have Canon lenses (EF-S and EF), including telephoto, wide angle, standard zoom, macro and tilt/shift – with mini reviews of each.
+If you’re looking for the best lens for crop sensor Canon (EF-S and EF), this list offers 7 must-haves, including telephoto, wide angle, standard zoom, macro and tilt/shift – with mini reviews of each.

 Whether you’re looking for the top rated options for portraits, wildlife or landscapes, you’ll find one that suits you best.